Oshaburi Kombu : A Classic Japanese Kelp Seaweed Snack

 Oshaburi Kombu vs Miyako Kombu

 First of all, Oshaburi Kombu has a quite hard and tough texture compared to Miyako Kombu.
-Here is a movie of Oshaburi Kombu showing its hard texture,
+Here is a video of Oshaburi Kombu showing its hard texture,

-and here is a movie of Miyako Kombu for comparison.
+and here is a video of Miyako Kombu for comparison.

-From these 2 movies, you can see that the former, Oshaburi Kombu is a pretty tough seaweed snack.
+From these 2 videos, you can see that the former, Oshaburi Kombu is a pretty tough seaweed snack.

 The ingredients of Nakano Oshaburi Kombu